 Q: Where can I buy groceries in Taiwan?

-A: Carrefour, PX mart, Wellcome, Jason’s, and Costco should have all the groceries you need.
+A: Carrefour, PX mart, Simple Mart, Mia C'bon, Big C, and Costco should have all the groceries you need.
+You can also look for foreign products online using Shopee.
 There are also a few expat stores in Taipei, especially in the Tianmu area.
+For more info, check out our blog here.

 Q: What foreign restaurant chains are there in Taiwan?

-A: McDonald's, Starbucks, Burger King, Moss Burger, Pizza Hut, Domino's, Subway, Krispy Kreme, Sizzler, and many others.
-Mexican food is very hard to find here, sadly.
+A: McDonald's, Starbucks, Burger King, Moss Burger, Pizza Hut, Domino's, Subway, Krispy Kreme, Sizzler, Chili's, TGI Friday's and many others.
+Mexican food is harder to find here, sadly.

 Q: What are the best restaurant Guides for Taipei?